 We want our Left Header, Center Header, and Right Header to indicate the Organization’s Name, Department, and Month respectively.
 Now we’ll edit our header to show “ABC”, “Department: IT” and “May, 2022” as our new Left, Center and Right Header.
 Here, we’ll show a handful of different methods of editing header in Excel.
 So let’s go through them one by one.

-1. Edit Header Using the Insert Tab
+1. Editing Header Using the Insert Tab in Excel

 In our 1st method, we will learn to edit header using the Insert Tab.
 Please follow the steps below.